Maheedhar2311/Simple-AI-chat-app/README.md

-# Simple AI chat app
+# Simple Chat UI for local LLM
 This project is a clean,light-weight, and self-contained front-end chat interface built with plain HTML,CSS and JavaScript.
 It is designed to connect to a locally running instance of Ollama and interact with the large language model llama3.